2004

 “It

-after Kandahar, Luanda, Kabul, Baghdad and other places where
+Kandahar, Luanda, Kabul, Baghdad and other places where the brutality

 —KulturNews, Hamburg